8210.1 Use of Surveillance Cameras on School Property

 USE OF SURVEILLANCE CAMERAS ON SCHOOL PROPERTY

-Requests to view a video recording must be made in writing to the Superintendent or his/her designee.
+Requests to view a video recording must be made in writing to the Superintendent or designee.
 If the request is granted, viewing shall occur in the presence of the district’s custodian of the recording.
 Under no circumstances will the video be duplicated and/or removed from district premises, unless in accordance with a court order and/or subpoena.

 The district will post appropriate signage at entrances to the school notifying students, staff and the general public of the district’s use of surveillance cameras.
 Students and staff will receive additional notification.
 Such notification may include publication in the district calendar, employee handbook and student handbook.